Four things you need to know to protect against cyber threats

 Prior to joining Fidelity Charitable, Ms. Lagana led global product development at LexisNexis®.
 Before that, she was responsible for advanced global product delivery at Microsoft Office.
 Ms. Lagana began her career at Apple building higher education, developer, and consumer products.

-Outside of the office, Ms. Lagana is an avid volunteer for Habitat for Humanity and STEM programs for young women.
+Outside of the office, Ms. Lagana is an avid volunteer for Habitat for Humanity and STEM p

 Stay up to date